Gentrack/gcis-demo-pay-with-confidence/README.md

    * GCM API KEY – The second Server key token you obtained on the step 6
 12. In __Android Studio__, restart the Android application, and it is ready to receive push notifications.

-## Obtain Gentrack Platform app public key
+## Obtain GCIS app public key

-Before you deploy the integration, you will need the public key of your Gentrack Platform app definition to verify that received events are valid.
+Before you deploy the integration, you will need the public key of your GCIS app definition to verify that received events are valid.
-1. Sign in to the [Gentrack Platform Developer Portal](https://portal.gentrack.io/)
+1. Sign in to the [GCIS Developer Portal](https://portal.gentrack.io/)
 2. Add a new app using your non-production tenant
 3. Open the app settings and copy the public key - save it for later.

 ## Deploy the sample integration on Heroku

 It is time to deploy the integration.
-This will setup an app in Heroku to connect Taplytics and Gentrack Platform.
+This will setup an app in Heroku to connect Taplytics and GCIS.
 1. Click the **Deploy to Heroku** button to create a new instance of this sample integration:

     [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/Gentrack/gcis-demo-pay-with-confidence)